 For the past decade, California has steadily grown a statewide movement toward prevention and early intervention underwritten by MHSA funds.
 CalMHSA was created by the counties in 2010, to administer MHSA PEI projects on a statewide basis.
 Through the initial implementation and the second phase (Phase I: 2011-2015 and Phase II: 2015-2017) of the CalMHSA Statewide PEI Project, CalMHSA developed and implemented population-based strategies aligned with Welfare and Institutions Code Section 5840.
-The PEI Project continues to be endorsed by counties but funding with local MHSA funds continues to be challenging.
+The PEI Project (Now in Phase III: 2018-2020) continues to be endorsed by counties but funding with local MHSA funds continues to be challenging.